Reading time: ~8 minutes

 COUNT(column) vs COUNT(*)

-These two forms are similar but not identical:
+These forms look similar but behave differently:

-COUNT(*)counts all rows in the result set.COUNT(column)counts only rows wherecolumnis NOT NULL.
+COUNT(*)counts all rows in the result set.COUNT(column)counts only rows wherecolumnis notNULL.

 SELECT